Mustafa-Shabbir-Bhavanagarwala/Projects/README.md

 <p>
 <li><h3>
-<a href="./WA, US Homeownership vs. Renting Trends - Anal. & Pred/" >WA, U.S. Homeownership vs. Renting Trends - Analysis & Prediction 🔗</a>
+<a href="./WA, US Homeownership vs. Renting Trends - Anal. & Pred/" >The Occupancy Equation: Analyzing & Predicting Homeownership vs. Renting Patterns in the
+Washington State, US 🔗</a>
 </h3></li>
 <ul>
 <li><i>Objective:</i> In this project the Homeownership vs. Renting Patterns in the Washington state is studied based on various factors related to individuals and housing such as age, income, housing cost, and population density.</li>